Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Background

-When building a scheduler, certain challenges need to be addressed, which are listed below: \begin{enumerate} \item \textbf{Memory contention:} Memory contention occurs not only in the SDRAM and secondary memory but also within the cache and between the accelerators.
-As shown in Fig. \ref{fig:Orin_Architecture}, the Orin's GPU and specialized accelerators (including the \ac{DLA}, \ac{VIC}, and \ac{PVA}) all share a common memory bus, the memory controller fabric, connected to an external LDDR5 SDRAM memory.
+Memory contention occurs not only in the \ac{SDRAM} and secondary memory but also within the cache and between the accelerators.
+As shown in Fig. \ref{fig:Orin_Architecture}, the GPU and specialized accelerators all share a common memory bus, the memory controller fabric, connected to an external LDDR5 \ac{SDRAM}.
 Such a system necessitates careful management to ensure no conflict arises from accelerators simultaneously accessing this memory \cite{HaX-CoNN, PCCS}.
-A similar problem of a single memory bus is also present in edge \ac{TPU}, explored in \cite{Mensa}.
-Here, the elements must wait if parameters are not cached, leading to an increase in memory traffic and, therefore, power consumption.
+A similar problem of a single memory bus is also present in edge \ac{TPU}.
+The elements must wait if parameters are not cached, increasing memory traffic and power consumption.
 When executing AI models, almost 50.3\% of energy is spent on off-chip traffic \cite{Mensa}.
 Effective scheduling must account for these potential bottlenecks to optimize overall system performance.